 - FENCES, HEDGES, WALLS (17.12.040) - Screening.
 Screening not to exceed six feet in height shall be permitted on all property lines with the following exceptions: - Front yard.
-No fence 50% or less solid over four feet in height, nor any hedge, solid wall or fence over three feet in height will be permitted in a required front setback;

-- Corner lot.
+No fence 50% or less solid over four feet in height, nor any hedge, solid wall or fence over three feet in height will be permitted in a required front setback; - Corner lot.
 No fence 50% or less solid over four feet in height, nor any hedge, solid wall or fence over three feet in height will be permitted within five feet of the street side property line of a corner lot and must be setback five feet from the front of the house; - Corner cut off areas.
 No fence, hedge or wall over three feet in height will be permitted in the areas defined in §17.12.040(F). - Fences over six feet in height.
-Shall be treated the same as the main dwelling with respect to setback from property line, - Fences six feet and over in height and adjacent to a public street.
+Shall be treated the same as the main dwelling with respect to setback from property line. - Fences six feet and over in height and adjacent to a public street.
 Shall be screened with landscaping.
 A landscape plan consisting of trees, shrubs and ground cover shall be submitted and approved by the city. - Wrought iron fences adjacent to wilderness areas.
 Without points, spikes or sharp edges on the end of any vertical bar, shall be permitted a maximum height of eight feet, and spacing between vertical bars shall not exceed six inches along the rear and side property lines enclosing the back yard area behind a house, on hillside lots that back up to unimproved wilderness areas.
 Points, spikes and sharp edges shall mean any end of a vertical bar that is capable of causing, or are likely to cause injury to persons, pets, or undomesticated animals. - Measurement of height.
 The height of any screening shall be measured as follows: - For street property lines, at sidewalk grade; - For interior property lines, at highest elevation of adjacent property's finished grade. - Materials.
 All screening under this section shall be composed of the following: - Masonry walls; - Wooden fencing, if of adequate aesthetic and structural quality and durability; - Wrought iron fencing: Spacing between vertical bars on all wrought iron fencing shall not exceed six inches.
 If located north of Foothill Boulevard or east of Mountain Avenue above Lemon Avenue, the end of any vertical bar of a wrought iron fence shall not be pointed, spiked or have sharp edges that are capable of causing, or are likely to cause, injury to persons, pets or undomesticated animals.
 Spacing of vertical bars on all wrought iron fencing shall not exceed six inches; - Chain link fencing is allowed for properties improved with single family residences only along the side (if not in the front yard setback or adjacent to a street) and rear property lines. - All other materials as approved by the Committee, after giving consideration to appearance, structural quality and durability. - Pool Fencing.
 All pools must be enclosed by minimum 5' (outside height) fencing and must have self-closing and self-latching gates (15.16.060).
-The Building Division has a detail of pool fencing requirements.
+The Building Division has a detail of pool fencing requirements. - BASEMENTS (17.12.040(A))

-BASEMENTS (17.12.040(A))

-Basements may be allowed subject to the review by the Community Development Department.
-Floor area of basements shall not be counted toward the maximum floor area allowed.
+Basements shall be allowed subject to the review and approval by the department.
+Floor area of basements in dwellings and accessory structures shall not be counted toward the maximum floor area allowed.

-- Lot Consolidation requires approval of Conditional Use Permit and cannot result in the demolition of a structure built prior to 1940 with architectural or known historic value as determined by the Historic Preservation Commission, Planning Commission, and/or City Council.
-(17.12.040(E)) - MECHANICAL EQUIPMENT (17.12.40(e)) - New roof mounted equipment not permitted unless completely screened by existing building parapet - Ground mounted mechanical equipment must be setback at least five feet from a side property line.
-In the rear yard area, equipment shall be setback three feet from the rear property line and side property line.
+• LOT CONSOLIDATION requires approval of Conditional Use Permit and cannot result in the demolition of a structure built prior to 1940 with architectural or known historic value as determined by the Historic Preservation Commission, Planning Commission, and/or City Council.
+(17.12.040(D))